sami-laine/statemachine/README.md

 print(sm.context.value)  # => 1
 ```

-The context can hold configuration, device handles, counters, or any runtime
-data your states need.
+The context can hold configuration, device handles, counters, or any runtime data your states need.
+The object type can be any Python type.

+Notice also the usage of type hints.

 # 💥 Error Handling